What is the Decarboxylation of Cannabis?

 How Do I Decarboxylate My Cannabis?

-Here are the two basic ways to facilitate the process of decarboxylation.
-They are heat and time.
-When you dry cannabis over a period of time, it will naturally undergo a partial decarboxylation process.
+Here are the two basic steps to facilitate the process of decarboxylation, being heat and time.
+When you dry cannabis over a period of time, it will naturally undergo a very partial decarboxylation.
 It’s because of this that some cannabis flowers have a presence of THC together with the THCA.

 Vaporizing and smoking cannabis will immediately decarboxylate the cannabinoids because of the high temperatures involved in burning.
-The quick decarboxylation of smoking and vaporizing quickly converts the THCA into THC, making it available to the body for absorption and creating the psychoactive effects.
+The quick decarboxylation of smoking and vaporizing quickly converts the THCA into THC, making it available to the body for absorption and psychoactive effect.

-If a low temperature can give such effect, what then is the most appropriate temperature that makes decarboxylation occur?
+What then is the most appropriate temperature that makes decarboxylation occur?
 THCA in cannabis starts the decarboxylation process at around 220 degrees Fahrenheit when it has endured 30 to 40 minutes of exposure to heat.
-However, for decarboxylation to be complete, more time is required.
+If the cannabis smells like it is burning or turning brown, you should turn down the temperature.
+Ideally the cannabis will be a golden color after being decarbed.

 How Important is the Temperature?